 - Toll-free numbers begin with 800; mobile (cell) numbers start with 6, 7 or 8.

-- Online version of the phone book with good maps at http://en.ja.is.
+- The online version of the phone book with good maps is at http://en.ja.is.

 - Useful numbers: directory enquiries 118 (local), 1811 (international).

 Tip: Directory Listings

 Due to the unique way in which surnames are formed in Iceland (girls add the suffix -dóttir, daughter, to their father’s first name; boys add the suffix -son), telephone directories are alphabetised by first name.

 For police, ambulance, fire and rescue services in Iceland, dial 112.

 Mobile (cell) coverage is widespread.
 Visitors with GSM phones can make roaming calls; purchase a local SIM card if you’re staying a while.

 - As of mid-2017, the EU has ended roaming surcharges for people who travel periodically within the EU.
 Under the 'roam like at home' regulations, residents of the EU and European Economic Area (EEA, which includes Iceland) can use mobile devices when travelling in the EU and EEA, paying the same prices as at home.

 - For non-EU folks, the cheapest and most practical way to make calls at local rates is to purchase an Icelandic SIM card and pop it into your own mobile phone (Tip: bring an old phone from home for that purpose).

 - Before leaving home, make sure that your phone isn’t locked to your home network.